 Don’t just think about what your house looks like during the day.
 Nighttime curb appeal is just as important.
 Upgrading your exterior lighting can radically enhance your curb appeal.
-New lights can be purchased for $20, but if you’re going for a more vintage look, check salvage shops, too.
-You might even be able to find fixtures that have the same mounting system as the current ones that you have to save yourself some time.
+New lights can be purchased for $20, but if you’re going for a more vintage look, check salvage shops.
+You might even be able to find fixtures that have the same mounting system as the current ones.
+This will save you some time in the installation.

 Walkway and path lighting can also add beauty and security to your home exterior.
 If you don’t want to deal with complicated and expensive wiring, opt for solar landscaping lights.

 5. Pull up a chair